w3c/wpub/explainers/wpub-explainer.md

 ## Design choices

+The design of web publications has caused perhaps the greatest amount of discussion within the group, and centers around three key areas:

-The key questions are [1] identifying the "bounds" of the publication, [2] defining the ordering of the primary resources, and [3] figuring out how to express metadata for the publication as a whole.
+1. how best to identify the "bounds" of the publication;
+2. how best to define the ordering of the primary resources; and
+3. how best to express metadata for the publication as a whole.

+This section outlines the current approaches that have been adopted in each of these areas, and lists alternative practices that have been discussed and/or influenced the decision-making process.

-### 1. What's part of the publication?
+### 1. What is part of the publication?

-- The [Web Application Manifest spec](https://w3c.github.io/manifest/) uses `scope` to define the extent of a web application.

-- Every component of an EPUB publication must be listed in a `manifest` element in an XML package file.

-- Web sites do not explicitly define their boundaries.
+The web publications working group has chosen to use an explicit list of resources in the manifest to identify the bounds, similar to how EPUB approaches the problem.
+Anything that is not part of the `resources` or `readingOrder` manifest members is considered to be outside the web publication.
+The group has also considered the patterns described below, but currently believes an explicit list is the simpler choice.

+- Using a `scope`, as was done in the [Web Application Manifest spec](https://w3c.github.io/manifest/).

+- Not explicitly define the boundaries, similar to how web sites function.

-- XML sometimes uses the idea of *transclusion*, where the contents of other documents can be incorporated into a parent document based on hypertext references.
-This concept can also be realized in HTML using iframes, HTML imports, custom elements, etc. The working group has shown no interest in this approach.
+- Using the notion of *transclusion*, where the contents of other documents can be incorporated into a parent document based on hypertext references (e.g., through iframes, HTML imports, custom elements, etc.).
+For example:

 ```html
 <html>